Bchuasj/SPM_Project/README.md

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20skills%20for%20technical%20lead%20workrole.png)

 ## 2a.
-Users should be able to see the courses they can take to acquire those skills,
+Users should be able to see the courses they can take to acquire those skills

 #### For Staff:
 1. Click on Skills tab.